 We are a family of four from North Carolina and have taken countless road trips and airplane trips since the kids were born.
 Our kids are now 8 and 10 years old and love travel games.
 Over the years we have figured out how to make Family Road Trips “smooth sailing” and keep the entire family laughing too.
 Don’t tell the kids, but they are also being educated at the same time with these car games.
 If they knew this, they wouldn’t play the “games”.
-We can modify all of these games to suit our international travel as well.
+We can modify all of these new bingo games to suit our international travel as well.

 5 Free Car Games

 These are my favorite free Car Games, as there is no prep needed!
 All you need to do is bring your mind and a bit of energy and fun, then the magic of educational car games will begin.
 We started these with our kids when the oldest was about 3 years old.
 Almost all of them are made up and we have adapted the “rules” as the kids age, to make it more challenging.

 - Homophones – We all use homophones regularly without even realizing it.
 The English language is tough enough to figure out, but when you make some of it into a game it is fun!
 We take turns around the car saying a word that we think is a homophone.
 We need to either use that word in a sentence or spell it, so everyone knows which you are referring to.
 The next person then needs to either continue with your homophone or pick a new one.
 Examples: (Bye, By, Bi or Buy.
 I, Aye, Eye, etc.) You get the idea.
 Of course when they were three we helped them out, but they got the hang of it.
 When they actually learned about homophones in school it was old hat.
 This really makes the time fly in the car.

 - Rhyme Time – This one has us laughing every time!
 One person starts by shouting out a word, any word they want.
 The next person then needs to come up with a word that rhymes.
 We continue around the car until we run out of a rhyme or we get crazy silly.
 We then begin with a new word and keep repeating until we can tell the family has had enough.